 What is a clinical psychologist?

 Clinical psychologists integrate clinical knowledge, science and theory to understand and treat emotional distress.
 The doctorate qualification is highly regulated and requires clinicians to be competent in a minimum of three types of therapy.
-This means I can match the treatment to the problem you present.
+The treatment approach taken will be decided by your individual formulation along with the evidence base.

 Clinical Psychologists are also aware that successful treatment is consistently linked to the relationship between themselves and their patient.
-With this in mind it is important that I help you feel safe and contained throughout our work together.
+With this in mind it is important that you are able to feel safe and contained throughout your work together.